"How do I find out what breed my cat is?"

 The Short Answer

 Unless your cat came with official papers delineating her or his ancestors, then your cat is not a pedigreed cat of any breed.
-You won’t be able to show him or her at any breed category in any cat show, nor should this cat ever be a part of a breeding program.
+You won’t be able to show him or her in any breed category at any cat show, nor should this cat ever be part of a breeding program.

 Purebred cats can “lose their papers” and end up in a shelter, where they will later be adopted by curious new owners.
-That is not a likely scenario where ethical breeders make sure, through various means, that the cats leaving their cattery never end up in a shelter.
-However, it can happen and all that’s left in that case is to try and say which breed the cat most resembles - it will never regain it’s pedigreed status, unless clearly identified (for example, using its microchip to trace the breeder).
+That is not a likely scenario when ethical breeders make sure, through various means, that the cats leaving their cattery never end up in a shelter.
+However, it can happen, and all that’s left in that case is to try and say which breed the cat most resembles - it will never regain its pedigreed status, unless clearly identified (for example, using its microchip to trace the breeder).

 So, What Type of Cat Is She?

-So, we can start by assuming that the cat you adopted is not a purebred.
-However, we all like fancy terms and words, and you can still learn what the correct terms are for describing your cat appearance.
+We can start by assuming that the cat you adopted is not a purebred.
+However, we all like fancy terms and words, and you can still learn what the correct terms are for describing your cat's appearance.

-Judging features like facial proportions or body shape is best left for professionals, but coat length, color and pattern, are usually easy enough to tell.
+Judging features like facial proportions or body shape is best left for professionals, but coat length, color and pattern are usually easy enough to tell.
 First, you need to determine whether your cat has long or short hair.
-Accordingly, he or she is either a Domestic Longhair or a Domestic Shorthair, also known as DLH and DSH respectively.
+Accordingly, he or she is either a Domestic Longhair or a Domestic Shorthair, also known as a DLH and DSH, respectively.

 But Which Breed Does Your Cat Resemble?

 Here are a few popular cat breeds and some of their more prominent features.
 Remember, this does not mean your cat is of that breed - only that you might be able to say there’s a resemblance.